418Cat/Cells/readme.md

 First of all, a big thank you to the authors of the github page github.com/ome, I used one of their example files : "FileConvert.java" for this project.

 This is the first release, on the 21/02/2022, a few days after the project was initially started.
 It might not work on MacOs but works on Windows and Linux without problem.
+(You can still try it out on mac, it might work)

 To get a list of all the commands, execute the file with the option --help